How verification works

 How pass and fail are decided

-Not every step in a scenario carries the same weight.
+Not every step in a test carries the same weight.
 The steps that count toward the verdict are the ones a person directly types or presses — entering an email, filling in a password, pressing the login button: the actions a user really takes.
-If all of those succeed, the scenario passes.
+If all of those succeed, the test passes.

 The following steps, on the other hand, are left out of the pass/fail tally.